alexshadowolex/Spotify-Bot/README.md

 ## Additional Information
-* Use any compiled binary (.jar-files) at your own risk.
-They could be doing anything without you knowing it.
-Either you trust me and my builds or not.
-I will take no responsibility for anything.
+* Use any compiled binaries (.jar-files) at your own risk.
+They could do anything without you knowing it.
+I take no responsibility for damages, data loss, or legal consequences resulting from using this project or its binaries.
+See LICENSE for the full disclaimer.
 * If you change the properties' values directly in the properties files, while the bot is running, they will not be applied until next start up and might even be overwritten.
 * It is not recommended to overwrite properties directly in the properties files since almost all of them can be changed in the UI.
 But feel free to go wild!
 * Make sure to check on releases, if there are newer versions of the project-setup- or setup-token-jar, if needed.